Diagnostic Radiology Program Director Welcome

 The size of our program, with 3 DR and 2 IR/DR residents per year and up to 3 fellows, allows for a resident-centered experience, combining the best of academic subspecialty level teaching and research with hands-on active learning.

 The faculty’s commitment to resident teaching, led by several nationally recognized educators, creates an ideal environment for resident learning and growth.
-We have a 100% pass rate for both the ABR Core and Certifying Exams.
+We have a 100% first-time-taker pass rate for both the ABR Core and Certifying Exams.
 Our residents also enjoy success in obtaining highly competitive fellowship positions for subspecialty training.

 We have an Integrated Interventional Radiology residency program and an independent IR residency program.
 We also have an Early Specialization in Interventional Radiology (ESIR) program.

 The input of our residents is highly valued in our selection process to ensure the recruitment of residents who are academically skilled, share our vision, and are team players.
 We are fully committed to recruiting across a diverse population and promoting equity and a climate of inclusion within our department.
-To this end, this year we have formed a departmental Diversity Equity and Inclusion (DEI) Committee comprised of faculty and residents who will review diversity-related initiatives and provide departmental leadership with recommendations that will improve diversity, inclusion, and community.
-We are proud of the strength of the female leadership in our department, with the Chair, 4 of the 5 Vice Chairs, and myself as PD being women.
+To this end, we have formed a departmental Diversity Equity and Inclusion (DEI) Committee comprised of faculty and residents who will review diversity-related initiatives and provide departmental leadership with recommendations that will improve diversity, inclusion, and community.
+We are proud of the strength of the female leadership in our department, with the Chair, 3 of the 5 Vice Chairs, and myself as PD being women.
 To promote support and mentorship among our women in training and faculty, we have created a Women in Radiology group.

 Program leadership strongly champions resident wellness, with several resident-initiated wellness endeavors implemented over the last few years.
-This year we are introducing a Resident Parenting Group.

 As part of the Dartmouth College community, our residents have ready access to a variety of cultural activities, including theater, dance, music, and film, as well as a full spectrum of college sports.
 Our residents experience the best of what Northern New England has to offer with easy access to farmers' markets, country fairs, and spectacular outdoor recreational activities, including skiing, hiking, biking, rowing/canoeing, fishing, and gardening.
-We are very proud of the excellent clinical training and unique opportunities our program provides, which prepare our residents for a successful career in academia or private practice.

 Sincerely,